How to repair corrupted Outlook OST files?

 Here’s how you can repair a corrupted OST file with EdbMails

-- Step 1: Download EdbMails repair tool for OST
+Step 1: Install EdbMails OST repair and converter tool

-- Download and install the latest version of the application on your computer.
+- To get started, download and install the latest version of EdbMails application on your computer.

 Finally, import the PST file into Outlook.
 After the import is complete, you will have access to all of the data that was exported from the OST file in the PST file format.